intersystems-community/perftools-io-test-suite/README.md

 RanWrite job 1424's 10 processes (60 seconds) had average response time = .0545ms
 Calculated IOPS for RanWrite job 1424 = 183414

-In order to run RanRead and RanWrite together, instead of "do", use the "job" command for both of them to run them in the background.
+In order to run RanRead and RanWrite together, instead of "do", use the "job" command for both of them to run them in the background, or use RanIO.
+In the case of RanIO, each "transaction" as above in RanWrite will be a batch of reads OR writes, as decided by random selection and the ReadPct parameter.
+So, if you have 10 processes running in 10 separate Globals, each process will run in its associated Global, and each cycle it will "roll the dice" to decide if it's a read or write cycle, and then do TransactionLength iterations followed by a wait of HangTime milliseconds.

 ### Results

-In order to acquire the simple results for each run that are saved in USER in SQL table PerfTools.RanRead and PerfTools.RanWrite, use the Export command for each tool as follows.
+In order to acquire the simple results for each run that are saved in USER in SQL table PerfTools.RanRead, PerfTools.RanWrite, and PerfTools.RanIO (yes, this is separate from the other two) use the Export command for each tool as follows.

 To export the result set to a comma delimited text file (csv) run the following: